Why study BA (Hons) Computer Animation Art & Design at BU?

 - Access specialist facilities including a new green screen and motion capture studio, as well as animation laboratories, equipped with industry-standard software

 - Develop the skills to enter roles such as computer graphics and animation artistic directors, animators, and designers, visual effects artists, and visual effects supervisors.
+You’ll be career-ready with 95% of our graduates in employment or further study after 15 months.

 Study at the National Centre for Computer Animation